jjoannahao/LargeMammalPopulationsDatabaseProgram/README.md

-# CSE2130-Project

-Large Mammal Populations Elk Island National Park
+# CSE2130-Project: Large Mammal Populations Elk Island National Park

-## Pseudocode from Document
+## Overview
-Need to have
-- for growth calc
-  - population year
-    - -> population year
-  - population north (+south)
-    - -> area of park
-    - -> fall population estimate
-  - animal species being calculated
-    - -> species name

-Ideas about importing data
-- delete columns not needed
+Program's purpose is to demonstrate understanding of working with databases and data within databases.

+Program cleans raw data from the Elk Island National Park regarding the population of large mammals.
+User can ask program to search population growth, add new data to database, or search a population distribution by sex.